yihe-61wu/MINERVA/README.md

 This is a Python 3 implementation of MINERVA, a series of memory systems developed since 1980s by Douglas L. Hintzman, coworkers and followers.

+To deploy my implementation, the only thing you need is `minerva.py`.
+The dependencies are Python 3 and Numpy.

 ## MINERVA 2
 I found some other GitHub repositories helpful (whereas most of the results when searching with 'MINERVA' are irrelevant), but none serves my own purpose.